The Palmerston Handcar Races are a celebration of our local railway history and the many years of handcar racing in the past.

 With categories for youth, women, men, mixed and local celebrity teams, the weekend is sure to be an exciting celebration of Palmerston’s railway history.

-Don’t miss out on the action!
-Register your team by June 2, 2017.
+Early Registration ends on June 2, 2017.
 All proceeds benefit the Palmerston Railway History Museum.

 - FREE admission to race site